davad/montferret.github.io/content/blog/ferret-v0.10.0.md

 }
 {{</ code >}}

-``TargetURL`` is a regexp string that can be used to give Ferret a hint what the destination url is:
+``TargetURL`` is a regexp string that can be used to give Ferret a hint about what the destination url is:

 {{< code fql >}}
 LET doc = DOCUMENT("http://waos.ovh/redirect.html", {